cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

-While it is handy to have developer tools available in the Poetry environment, it is usually recommended to run these using Nox, as described in the next section.
+While it is handy to have developer tools available in the Poetry environment, it is usually recommended to run these using Nox, as described in the section :ref:`Using Nox`.

 Building and distributing the package